SanjeevStephan/DigitalSpace/MySoftwares-A-Z.md

 * <a href="https://www.microsoft.com/en-us/download/details.aspx?id=56485">Windows USB/DVD Download Tool</a>

       Tool to create a copy of an ISO onto a USB or DVD.

+* <a href="https://www.microsoft.com/en-us/download/details.aspx?id=56485">WiFi Mouse</a>

+      Transform your phone into a wireless mouse, keyboard, remote desktop, trackpad and more.
+Download this app for iOS and Andriod

+Features
+Download

 ## X
 * <a href="https://www.apachefriends.org/index.html">XAMPP </a>